Participant Dashboard

 Pacing

-Pacers must start at the start, and run the entire race unless they drop out. i.e. a pacer cannot come in 10K from the finish and start pacing someone if they haven’t run the first 32.2K.
+Pacers should be made known to all competitors, including the pace or target time planned to run to ensure others equal opportunity to benefit from the pacer if they so desire.
+Pace bunnies fall under this category.
+Pacers must start at the start, and run the entire race unless and until they drop out.
+In other words, a pacer may not come in 10K from the finish and start pacing someone if they haven’t run the first 32.2KM.

 Pacers must also be registered in the same race as those they are pacing.